-We account for income taxes and the related accounts using the asset and liability method in accordance with Financial Accounting Standards Board (the "FASB") ASC Topic 740, Income Taxes, or ASC 740.
+We account for income taxes and the related accounts using the asset and liability method in accordance with FASB ASC Topic 740, Income Taxes, or ASC 740.
 Under this method, we accrue income taxes payable or refundable and recognize deferred tax assets and liabilities based on differences between GAAP and tax bases of assets and liabilities.
 We measure deferred tax assets and liabilities using enacted tax rates in effect for the years in which the differences are expected to reverse, and recognize the effect of a change in enacted rates in the period of enactment.